A cruise offering from Smithsonian Journeys and PONANT

 Day 6 — Isle of Skye

-Spend the day on the Isle of Skye, discovering its ethereal landscapes on your choice of two excursions.
-From the village of Kyle of Lochalsh, travel across rolling green moors of the Scottish mainland to Eilean Donan Castle, one of the most iconic castles in the world.
-Continue to the Isle of Skye and Armadale Castle, an important part of local life since the early 18th century, when the chiefs of Clan Donald made it their residence.
-Take a stroll in the spectacular gardens, where the mild Gulf Stream temperatures nurture carpets of bluebells, orchids, and wildflowers.
-If you wish, visit the award-winning Museum of the Isles to learn about the history and culture of the area.
+Spend the day on the Isle of Skye, discovering its ethereal landscapes on your choice of three excursions.
+From the charming fishing village of Portree, travel south along the coast and over the Skye Bridge to the Scottish mainland to Eilean Donan Castle, one of the most iconic castles in the world.
+Or visit a whisky distillery and learn about their traditional process and sample the product.
 Or enjoy a full-day exploration of the island: learn the myths associated with the wild landscapes of the Trotternish Peninsula; see traditional cottages at the Skye Museum of Island Life; and tour stunning Dunvegan Castle, continuously inhabited by the Clan MacLeod since the 13th century.
-End the day with free time in the charming fishing port of Portree.
+End the day with free time in Portree.
 (B,L,D)

 Day 7 — Fort William and Scottish Highlands